-A sprawling investigation: What we know so far about the Capitol riot suspects
+Analysis | A sprawling investigation: What we know so far about the Capitol riot suspects

 Those who allegedly took part in the mayhem include a range of people responsible for upholding the law and protecting safety: both current and retired police officers, firefighters, local government bureaucrats and elected officials.
 There was a West Virginia state lawmaker, a county commissioner from New Mexico and a member of a Massachusetts town council.
 Among the defendants is a Trump administration appointee to the State Department who had top-secret clearance: Federico Klein, who is accused of fighting police officers that day in “hand-to-hand combat,” according to court filings.
 He pleaded not guilty.

-The Post has confirmed with the U.S. military that at least 46 people with military backgrounds have been charged with joining in the riot that day.
+The Post has confirmed with the U.S. military that of the 411 people charged as of Monday, at least 46 have military backgrounds.
 Of those, four are currently serving in a part-time capacity in the National Guard or Army Reserve.
+On Thursday, federal prosecutors charged a Marine Corps officer with five counts, including assaulting and obstructing police during a civil disorder — the first known active-duty service member charged in the case.

 They include Michael Foy, a Marine Corps veteran from Wixom, Mich., who is alleged to have beaten a police officer with a hockey stick and Christopher Alberts, a former Army national guardsman from northern Maryland, who investigators say brought a gun to the Capitol.
 Two Marine Corps veterans, Alex Harkrider and his friend Ryan Nichols traveled together from rural East Texas to Washington and fought their way into the Capitol, armed with a baton, a crowbar and pepper spray, and wearing tactical vests of the sort troops might wear into combat, according to court filings.
 All four men pleaded not guilty.